 - You have received one or several text or picture messages.
-See Reading and replying to a message or an e-mail on page 63. - You have received one or several multimedia messages.
-See Reading and replying to a multimedia message on page 68. - ao - You have received one or several voice messages.
-See Voice messages on page 71. - The phone's keypad is locked.
-See Keypad lock (Keyguard) on page 30. - The phone does not ring at an incoming call or text message when Incoming call alert is set to Off and Message alert tone is set to Off.
-See Tone settings on page 88. - The alarm clock is set to On.
-See Alarm clock (Menu 5) on page 91. - The countdown timer is running.
-See Countdown timer on page 106. - The stopwatch timing is running in the background.
-See Stopwatch on page 107. - G A GPRS dial-up connection is established, refer to GPRS modem settings on page 110.
-The indicator is shown on the top left of the display. - The GPRS connection is on hold, for example if there is an incoming or outgoing call during a GPRS dial-up connection. - b...
-Infrared connection indicator, see Infrared on page 108.
+See Reading and replying to a text message or an e-mail on page 66. - You have received one or several multimedia messages.
+See Reading and replying to a multimedia message on page 71. - You have received one or several voice messages.
+See Voice messages on page 75. - The phone's keypad is locked.
+See Keypad lock (Keyguard) on page 33. - Incoming call alert and Message alert tone are set to Off.
+See Tone settings on page 92. - The alarm clock is set to On.
+See Alarm clock (Menu 5) on page 95. - The countdown timer is running.
+See Countdown timer on page 117. - The stopwatch timing is running in the background.
+See Stopwatch on page 117. - A GPRS connection is established.
+The indicator is shown on the top left of the display.

-- All your calls are diverted to another number, Divert all voice calls.
-If you have two phone lines, the divert indicator for the first line is 11 and for the second line 21.
-See Call divert on page 81. - 1 or 2 If you have two phone lines, indicates the selected phone line.
-See Line for outgoing calls on page 83. - The loudspeaker has been activated, see Loudspeaker on page 37. - Calls are limited to a closed user group.
-See Security settings on page 90. - (E) The timed profile is selected.
-See Profiles (Menu 3) on page 79.
+- The GPRS connection is suspended (on hold), for example if there is an incoming or outgoing call during a GPRS connection. - All your calls are diverted to another number, Divert all voice calls.
+If you have two phone lines, the divert indicator for the first line is 1 and for the second line 2.
+See Call divert on page 84. - 1 or 2 If you have two phone lines, indicates the selected phone line.
+See Line for outgoing calls on page 86. - The loudspeaker has been activated. - Calls are limited to a closed user group.
+See Security settings on page 93. - The timed profile is selected.
+See Profiles (Menu 3) on page 82. - O or To